mysensors/NodeManager/README.md

 	const char* getName();
 	// [1] where the sensor is attached to (default: not set) void setPin(int value);
-	int getPin();
 	// [5] For some sensors, the measurement can be queried multiple times and an average is returned (default: 1) void setSamples(int value);
 	// [6] If more then one sample has to be taken, set the interval in milliseconds between measurements (default: 0) void setSamplesInterval(int value);
-#if NODEMANAGER_POWER_MANAGER == ON
-	// to save battery the sensor can be optionally connected to two pins which will act as vcc and ground and activated on demand void setPowerPins(int ground_pin, int vcc_pin, int wait_time = 50);
-	// [13] manually turn the power on void powerOn();
-	// [14] manually turn the power off void powerOff();
-#endif
-	// [24] Set the way the timer used for reporting to the gateway should operate.
-It can be either TIME_INTERVAL (e.g. report every X seconds with the amount of time set with setReportTimerValue()), IMMEDIATELY (e.g. report at every cycle, useful for sensors like actuators which should report as soon as the value has changed), DO_NOT_REPORT (e.g. never report, useful for when there is no need to report, like a Display) and when NODEMANAGER_TIME is ON, EVERY_MINUTE/EVERY_HOUR/EVERY_DAY (e.g. to report the value set in the previous timeframe, useful for sensors reporting an accumulated value linked to a timeframe at regular intervals), AT_MINUTE/AT_HOUR/AT_DAY (e.g. report at a given minute/hour/day, useful if the measure is expected at a specified time, set with setReportTimerValue()) void setReportTimerMode(timer_mode value);
-	// [25] Set the value for the reporting timer's mode which has been set with setReportTimerMode() void setReportTimerValue(int value);
-	// [26] Set the way the timer used for taking measures should operate.
-Takes the same parameters as setReportTimerMode().
-If not set explicitly, will be set as the reporting timer void setMeasureTimerMode(timer_mode value);
-	// [27] Set the value for the reporting timer's mode which has been set with setReportTimerMode() If not set explicitely, will be set with the same value as the reporting timer void setMeasureTimerValue(int value);
     // [17] After how many seconds the sensor will report back its measure (default: 10 minutes) void setReportIntervalSeconds(int value);
     // [16] After how many minutes the sensor will report back its measure (default: 10 minutes)